 Walter E. Sprague, 62, has been our Senior Vice President of Human Resources since May 2006.
 From August 2003 through April 2006, Mr. Sprague was our Vice President of Human Resources.
 Prior to joining our Company, Mr. Sprague was the Managing Director Northeast, for Marc-Allen Associates, a nationwide executive recruiting firm.
-From 1996 to 2002, Mr. Sprague was the Assistant Vice President - Senior Director of Human Resources for Foot Locker Inc. and prior to that, the Assistant Vice President - Senior Director of Human Resources for Woolworth Corporation, the predecessor company to Foot Locker Inc.
+From 1996 to 2002, Mr. Sprague was the Assistant Vice President-Senior Director of Human Resources for Foot Locker Inc. and prior to that, the Assistant Vice President-Senior Director of Human Resources for Cocker Inc.